-- Graduate from elementary school with passing grades in English and Math and have a composite score or an average percentile ranking of at least 35% on either the Iowa Test of Basic Skills (ITBS) or the Measure of Academic Progress (MAP) or an equivalent nationally normed test. - 2.
-Transfer from an approved secondary school, with a minimum grade point average (GPA) of at least 1.67 and have a composite score or average percentile ranking of at least 35% on either the ITBS or the MAP.
+- 1. Graduate from elementary school with passing grades in English and Math and have a composite score or an average percentile ranking of at least 35% on the Measure of Academic Progress (MAP) or an equivalent nationally-normed test. - Transfer from an approved secondary school, with a minimum grade point average (GPA) of at least 1.67 and have a composite score or average percentile ranking of at least 35% on the MAP or equivalent test.